Lithia (LAD)

 Looking at the trend in its profitability, Lithia’s operating margin might fluctuated slightly but has generally stayed the same over the last year.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

-In Q1, Lithia generated an operating profit margin of 4.4%, in line with the same quarter last year.
+This quarter, Lithia generated an operating margin profit margin of 4.4%, in line with the same quarter last year.
 This indicates the company’s cost structure has recently been stable.

 9. Cash Is King